berkeodn/iris-dataset/README.md

 # FIRST MACHINE LEARNING MODEL IS CREATED.
-* Random Forest Method and Hypertuning is applied to the dataset.
+* Random Forest Method and Hyperparameter Tuning is applied to the dataset.